yan-duarte/yan-duarte.github.io/_posts/2016-09-12-RMP-Assignment3.md

 The R-square in this scenario is slightly greater than the previous and can be interpreted as If we know the sugar consumption grams per day of a woman we can predict 43% of the variability we will see in the incidence of breast cancer cases.

+After this analysis is time to add another explanatory variable, the amount of food consumption in kilocalories per day.

 ```python
 # adding food consumption